 Costly, physically taxing, and producing frequent infections, the traditional dialysis model is not appropriate for the geriatric patient population.

 37 million Americans suffer from chronic kidney disease1

-50% of all End Stage Renal Disease (ESRD) patients are geriatric
+50% of all End Stage Renal Disease (ESRD) patients are geriatric2

-The geriatric patient population is growing 3x faster than the younger kidney failure population
+The geriatric patient population is growing 3x faster than the younger kidney failure population2

-$3 billion is spent each year on dialysis transportation
+$3 billion is spent each year on dialysis transportation3

 We’re bringing home dialysis to the nursing home with an innovative and successful treatment approach

 Dialyze Direct brings a gentler, more effective treatment to the geriatric population, which vastly improves their quality of life.
 That’s why we work with skilled nursing facilities to design and build customized Dialyze Direct home dialysis dens within the building — a first-to-market approach that benefits all involved:

 See who stands with us in our passionate quest to improve the quality of care